The Arrow #202

 If you would like to support my work, which I would truly appreciate, take out a premium subscription (just $6 per month).

 The lipid hypothesis posited that elevated cholesterol caused heart disease.
 If true, then any food or drug that lowered cholesterol levels should decrease the rate of heart disease in those who took them.
-It was known that corn oil and other such O-6 oils reduced cholesterol levels, therefor those subjects consuming those oils should a) have lowered cholesterol levels, and b) have fewer cardiac events.
+It was known that corn oil and other such O-6 oils reduced cholesterol levels, therefore those subjects consuming those oils should a) have lowered cholesterol levels, and b) have fewer cardiac events.

 As it turned out, those subjects did lower their cholesterol levels, but they didn’t reduce the bad outcomes; thus they did not confirm the lipid hypothesis.
 So the author’s opted not to publish.